tsdjs/tsd/readme.md

 export default concat;
 ```

-If we don't change the test file and we run the `tsd-check` command again, the test will fail.
+If we don't change the test file and we run the `tsd` command again, the test will fail.

 <img src="screenshot.png" width="1330">